 Qualified individual clients* interested in exploring private market investing should be aware of and comfortable with its unique aspects:

-- Interested investors have a limited time window, often two to six months, to decide whether to invest.
+- A limited time window, often two to six months, to decide whether to invest.

 - The exact timing of the contributions varies, as does the total investment period.

 “In the public markets, you buy stocks or bonds that have an explicit value, and the opportunity to invest remains perpetually open,” Amin explains.
 “In private markets, there’s a start and end date to raising funds that will be invested over time.”

 Assess private market investing risks and financial obligations